 - Direct Mount: This is a mounting option for the Shimano Road technology used here for easy wheel removal.
 Direct mount is suitable for flexible frames over a wider range of large-sectioned chainstays.
-The location of the main pivot has been moved toward the back and lies under the body of the cassette.
+The location of the main pivot has been moved toward the back, and lies under the body of the cassette.
 This relocation makes it easy to install and remove wheels with this rear derailleur.
-The cassette also protects the derailleur body since less of the derailleur is exposed to damage in case of a crash.
+The cassette also protects the derailleur body since less of the derailleur is exposed for damage in case of a crash.

 - GS variant: We are using the GS variant of the rear derailleur here.
-It is compatible with a wider range of gears and can accommodate up to 11-34t cassettes.
+It is compatible with a wider range of gears, and can accommodate upto 11-34t cassettes.

 - No free stroke adjustment.

 The GS version was used for our tests, which features the medium cage.
-However, you can use the SS model too, as their performance will not vary much.
+However you can use the SS model too, as their performance will not vary much.
 The gear range was truly expanded while the tooth capacity was 39t.
 As a result, the gear ratio for this 105 series derailleur could be set at its lowest.
 The stronger spring and the new design makes it marginally harder to drop out the rear wheel, which we overcame using a slightly different technique is needed.
-The performance is consistent, but the feel of the derailleur felt a bit off.
+The performance was consistent, but the feel of the derailleur felt a bit off.